This Old Fashioned Potato Candy is a classic treat made with only 4 ingredients and doesn’t require any baking!

 Have you ever heard of this?
 I hadn’t.
 But naturally when something is made with copious amounts of powdered sugar, I’m like a moth to a flame.

 But mashed potatoes mixed with powdered sugar?
 Like…what?
 You can’t taste the potato at all; it’s obviously used more as a binder here.
 But I was fascinated.
 So I took to the Internet and researched it!

-Apparently, this recipe became popular during the Great Depression, making use of ingredients that were widely available and really inexpensive.
+What we do know is that it became popular during the Great Depression, when people needed to be frugal, making use of ingredients that were widely available and really inexpensive.
 Makes sense now that I think about it – they used potatoes in everything.
 Why not put it to use in a dessert, too.
 Depressed people need sweets more than anyone!

-Even though the Depression era was temporary (thank goodness), this recipe lives on for eternity.
-Especially in my house now, because it’s my kids’ new favorite treat.
-This would also make a great addition to your Christmas candy tray!
+Even though the Depression era was temporary (thank goodness), this recipe lives on for eternity, because it’s sweet, easy to make, and irresistible!

 - 1 small russet potato , peeled and chopped

 - 2/3 cup nut butter , cookie butter, or nutella

 - In a small pot of boiling water, cook the potato until tender.
 Drain and transfer to a bowl; mash until smooth and lump-free (a ricer is ideal for this!)
 You’ll need a 1/2 cup mashed.
 Allow to cool slightly, but still warm.

 - In a extra large bowl, combine cooked potato and 2 cups of the powdered sugar until blended (at this point it will be very loose.)
 Stir in the vanilla.